srfoster65/arg_init/docs/usage.md

 ## Use with a Class

-When used with a class ArgInit should be initialised with the argument is_class=True.
+When used with a class ArgInit should be initialised with the argument func_is_bound=True.
 This notifies ArgInit that the first argument is a class reference and should not be processed.
 Note: When used with classes, ArgInit is expected to be called from the \_\_init\_\_() method (But this is not a requirement).

 ```python